It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: June

-Description/Criteria: Applicants must send proof they have applied to other scholarships, as well as a letter explaining why they need the scholarship and their experience applying for scholarships.
+Description/Criteria: Applicants must send proof they have applied to other scholarships and a letter explaining why they need the scholarship and their experience applying for scholarships.

 Deadline: June